Experience Based Entry Scheme

 - relevant work experience

-- Introductory letter – explaining why you want to attend university and the reasons why you‘ve chosen a course, plus your future career goals.
+- Introductory letter – explaining your future career goals and why you want to attend university and why you've chosen a specific course.
 It should communicate your commitment, preparation to study and motivation to be successful.

 - Resume – outlining your work experience to date, including details of paid work and any voluntary positions you’ve filled.